David May (footballer)

 David May (born 24 June 1970) is an English football coach and former professional footballer.
+As a player, May was a centre-back and right-back from 1988 to 2006.
+He played in the Premier League for Blackburn Rovers and Manchester United, collecting numerous trophies in a nine-year spell at Old Trafford that included two Premier League titles, two FA Cups and the UEFA Champions League.

-As a player he was a centre-back and right-back from 1988 to 2006.
-May played Premier League football for Blackburn Rovers and Manchester United where he collected numerous trophies in a nine-year spell at Old Trafford.
-He went on to play in the Football League for Huddersfield Town and Burnley before finishing his career with non-League club Bacup Borough.
+May went on to play in the Football League for Huddersfield Town and Burnley before finishing his career with non-League club Bacup Borough.

 Playing career

 Blackburn Rovers

 May started his career with Blackburn Rovers as a trainee before graduating to the first team in the 1988–89 season, mostly playing as a right-back but sometimes playing at centre-back.
 He made over 100 appearances for the club and was a regular player in the Blackburn team which was promoted to the new Premier League in 1992 and finished as runners-up to Manchester United in the 1993–94 season, having finished fourth a year earlier.
-May retained his regular place in the Blackburn team after they reached the Premier League, despite the many millions that manager Kenny Dalglish spend on rebuilding the squad ready for a title challenge.
+May retained his regular place in the Blackburn team after they reached the Premier League, despite the many millions that manager Kenny Dalglish spent on rebuilding the squad ready for a title challenge.